Skip to main content

 Meeting Room

 Join us for an instructor-led workshop teaching basic acrylic painting techniques and composition.
-All materials will be provided.
-All skill levels are welcome.
 For adults.

 This event is full

 Learn the English, civics, and history requirements to pass the test to become a United States citizen.
-For adults.
+This free 10-week class is taught in English, with language support in Hindi.
+Instruction provided by Saahas for Cause.